The Sociocracy 3.0 Resource Library

 License

-All the materials we create are licensed to you under a Creative Commons Attribution-ShareAlike 4.0 International License, which is a Free Culture License.
+The Practical Guide, all the resources made available in the resources page, as well as all the pages of this website are licensed to you under a Creative Commons Attribution-ShareAlike 4.0 International License, which is a Free Culture License.

 Basically this license grants you: